oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 There is a set of parameters and augmentations that are included at the network level.
 - Network-types: Its presence identifies the IS-IS topology type.
 Thus, the network type MUST be isis-topology.

 There is a set of parameters and augmentations that are included at the node level.
 Each parameter and description are detailed following:
 - IS-IS node core attributes: contains the IS-IS core attributes (system-id, level, area-address).
 - IS-IS timer attributes: Identifies the node timer attributes configured in the network element.
 They are LSP lifetime and the LSP refresh interval.

 There is a set of parameters and augmentations that are included at the link level.
 Each parameter and description are detailed following:
 - IS-IS link level.
 The level must be the same as the termination points at each end for Level 1 and Level 2 interfaces.
-There may be 2 links between the Level1-2 IS-IS interfaces, one for Level 1 adjacency and one for Level 2 adjacency
+There may be 2 links between the Level1-2 IS-IS interfaces, one for Level 1 adjacency and one for Level 2 adjacency.
 - IS-IS link metric.
 Added on top of metric1 and metric2 of the l3-link-attributes

 There is a  set of parameters and augmentations are included at the termination point level.
 Each parameter is listed as follows:
 - Interface-type: point-to point or braodcast
 - Level.
 The level must be the same as for the node, except when node is Level 1-2 and the interfaces can only be Level 1 or Level 2.